LoveAndren/CTF-Writeups/CERT-SE-2024/src/CERT-SE-2024.md

 # CERT-SE-2024 CTF

+**Update**: I got a email from MSB a couple days after the CTF finished saying I got 8/9 flags.
+The flag missed will be specified at that point in the writeup.

 This CTF was hosted by CERT-SE (MSB) in October 2024.
 It is available at the following link: https://www.cert.se/2024/09/cert-se-ctf2024.html.

 From the description we have: